Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/AssemblyHelper.md

 ### GetAllTypesSafely(Assembly assembly, bool logLoaderExceptions)

 Gets all types from the assembly safely.
 Sometimes, the [ReflectionTypeLoadException](#) is thrown, and no types are returned.
-In that case the user must manually get the successfully loaded types from the Types.This method automatically loads the types.
+In that case the user must manually get the successfully loaded types from the Types.
+This method automatically loads the types.
 If the [ReflectionTypeLoadException](#) occurs, this method will return the types that were loaded successfully.

 #### Parameters